jptweb/IGME-340-Shared/projects/p3_roll_your_own_expectations.md

 ## Grading Philosophy

-This is a **quality-based rubric** where the same requirements can yield different grades based on execution:
+This is a **quality-based rubric** where execution matters as much as features:

-**Meeting Requirements (85-95 points):**
+**Meeting Requirements (80-90 points):**
 - Complete all "Must Have" items in each category
 - Your project works reliably without crashes
 - Code is functional and reasonably organized
 - Goes beyond class examples in at least one way
-- *Quality of execution determines where you land in this range*
+- *This is the "I did the assignment" tier*

-**Solid Execution (95-100 points):**
+**Solid Execution (90-95 points):**
-- All requirements met with professional quality
+- All requirements met with good quality
-- Clean, well-organized, thoroughly documented code
+- Clean, organized, documented code
-- Thoughtful design decisions and polish
+- Thoughtful design decisions
+- *This is the "I did it well" tier*

+**Professional Quality (95-100 points):**
+- All requirements met with professional execution
-- Clear evidence of effort and attention to detail
+- Polished UI/UX with attention to detail
+- Well-architected, maintainable code
+- **OR** solid execution + 1-2 advanced features from "Going Beyond"
+- *This is the "portfolio-worthy" tier*

 **Excellence & Innovation (100-105+ points):**
-- Everything in "Solid Execution" PLUS multiple advanced features
+- Professional quality execution PLUS multiple advanced features
 - See "Going 'Above and Beyond'" section below for examples
 - Production-quality polish and creative solutions
 - Demonstrates mastery beyond course scope
+- *This is the "I went above and beyond" tier*

 **The key to a high grade:** Document your work!
 If you implemented something cool but didn't document it, I might miss it during grading.